TurboGears/tg2docs/book/appendices/preprelease.rst

  6. Preparing changelog and release announcement
  7. Finalizing and merging branches
  8. Preparing packages
- 9. Uploading the new eggbasket to turbogears.org
+ 9. Making the New Eggbasket the Current on Turbogears.org
  10. Pushing to `PyPI`_
  11. Publishing release annoucement and closing milestones